yast/yast-installation/doc/control-file.md

 ### Appending an item at the end of proposal

 Adding an item to a proposal is possible at the end only.
-If the proposal has tabs, the items are added to a new created tab.
+If the proposal has tabs, the items are added to a newly created tab.

 ```
     <append_modules config:type="list">